European route E18: Finland

-In Finland the E18 goes from Åland through southern Finland by way of Turku/Naantali – Salo – Lohja – Espoo – Vantaa – Porvoo – Loviisa – Kotka – Hamina – Vaalimaa till the border with Russia.
-Crossing the border to Russia used to often require queuing as the volume of traffic using it increased.
+In Finland the E18 goes from Åland through southern Finland by way of Naantali – Turku – Salo – Lohja - Nummela – Espoo – Vantaa – Porvoo – Loviisa – Pyhtää – Kotka – Hamina – Vaalimaa to the border with Russia.
+Crossing the border to Russia often used to require queuing as the volume of traffic using it increased.
 The situation has since 2009 improved thanks to increased capacity, and a new parking lot constructed by 2016 is expected to solve the problem for good.

 Russia

 In Russia, E18 goes along the M10 highway from the Finnish border to Saint Petersburg.
-The stretch of M10 between Saint Petersburg and the Finnish border has been redesignated to A181 in 2018.
+The stretch of M10 between Saint Petersburg and the Finnish border was redesignated as A181 in 2018.
 The route runs through northwestern Leningrad Oblast and mostly through sparsely populated areas.
-Since 2003, after opening of the Vyborg bypass, E18 does not go through Vyborg, though previously it did.
+Since 2003, after opening of the Vyborg bypass, E18 no longer goes through Vyborg.
 Near Saint Petersburg, the route runs through suburbs, such as Sestroretsk and Olgino.
 E18 terminates at the western border of Saint Petersburg.

 There are plans to expand the road from one to three lanes in each direction because of the increasing volume of traffic.
 In 2012, the highway has been connected with the Western Rapid Diameter near Beloostrov by expanded existing junction of M10 with the Zelenogorsk highway.
 It is likely to be a new terminus of E18.